Iceland

 Average maternal age (AMA)

-In 2024, the average maternal age in Iceland reaches 29.1 years, marking an increase of 0.3 years from 2023.
-This upward trend has been consistent over the last five years, with the average maternal age during this period at 28.8 years.
-Compared to the 1990s, the average age at childbirth has risen by 4.3 years, reflecting a significant long-term increase.
+The average maternal age in Iceland reached 29.1 years in 2024, marking an increase of 0.3 years from 2023.
+This upward trend has been evident over the last five years, with a five-year average of 28.8 years.
+Compared to the 1990s, the average age at childbearing has grown by 4.3 years.
+Iceland holds the 29th position among 38 countries worldwide and ranks 23rd out of 31 within Europe.

 Source: Human Fertility Database. *Measure estimated by Birthgap.org based on partial data from Statistics Iceland.